UnacceptableBehaviour/promise_await/context.md

 ### Completed
 2019.Jul.25 - Create context.md layout template based on FTD doc.
+2019.Jul.25 -
+2019.Jul.14 - Use JS to display the results 2019.Jul.13 - Bootstrap report card
+2019.Jul.12 - de-noise console outs by adding logging to JS Pass data back from Python to JS
+Interrogate local repos
+Pass data from JS to Python
+Access GIT using Git API in JS

 # Q's & How To's
 #### Adding tabs to content links